sathomas/jsDataV.is/src/text/ch3/03-annotations.md

 ### Step 4: Add the Primary Annotation

 The sparklines library adds a simple tooltip to all of its charts by default.
-Although that tooltip does show the value over which the user's mouse is hovering, the presentation isn't particularly elegant, and, more importantly, it doesn't provide as much information as we would like.
-Let's build on the default behavior but enhance it to meet our needs.
+Although that tooltip shows the value over which the user's mouse is hovering, the presentation isn't particularly elegant, and, more importantly, it doesn't provide as much information as we would like.
+Let's enhance the default behavior to meet our needs.

 Looking at the library's defaults, we can retain the vertical marker, but we don't want the default tooltip.
 Adding the option `disableTooltips` with a value of `true` will turn off the undesired tooltip.